EarthGman/nix-config/docs/NixOS.md

 };
 ```

-Here we have created a default configuration template for a gnome-desktop, qemu/kvm x86_64 virtual machine running NixOS 25.11 and UEFI firmware with 1 user "bob".
+Here we have created a default configuration template for a gnome-desktop, qemu/kvm x86_64 virtual machine running NixOS 25.11 and UEFI firmware with 1 human controlled user "bob".

 Next you will need to:
 - rm the configuration.nix file
 - mkdir -p hosts/nixos (or the hostname of your choosing, must match exactly)
 - mv hardware-configuration.nix hosts/nixos/default.nix
-- If you specified anything under the users key: mkdir -p hosts/nixos/users/bob (or your user's name) and then create a default.nix in this directory.
+- If you specified anything under the users argument: mkdir -p hosts/nixos/users/bob (or your user's name) and then create a default.nix in this directory.
 - Now use your editor to create the user: vim hosts/nixos/users/bob/default.nix

 ```nix